codekopf/Coursera-OOJPDSaB/README.md

 + Explain better Difference between DFS and BFS
 + Add comments for custom class methods
 + How would you implemented street type by enum?
++ More defensive programming - check starter code for some good tips